RTAndrew/Mochi-Test-Front-End-MC/README.md

 1. An input to enter the username.
 (INPUT)

-2. One area to display the repositories of the user and another area to display the organisations
+2. One area to display the repositories of the user and another area to display the organisations (OUTPUT)

 ## :rocket: Technology